People

 Email: nadeen.salhadar01@utrgv.edu

 Nadeen Salhadar graduated from The University of Texas at Austin with a B.A. in Health and Society.
-She is working on completing her Master's Degree in Clinical Psychology at UTRGV and seeks to continue her education by pursuing her Ph.D. afterward.
+She completed her Master's Degree in Clinical Psychology at UTRGV in 2025.
+She works as a Graduate Research Assistant on a UC2 grant from the National Institute of Allergies and Infectious Diseases (NIAID).
+Nadeen seeks to continue her education by pursuing a doctorate in Clinical Psychology.
 Her research interests include mental health and disorders in relation to health disparities and social determinants of health, with a focus on depression, anxiety, and Obsessive-Compulsive Disorder.
 She enjoys spending time with family and friends, art, and learning new skills.

 Isabella Cruz, B.S.